 Build Your Own ML Vuln Prioritizer

 Problem Statement Your security team triages vulnerabilities by CVSS score.
 A 9.8 gets patched immediately; a 7.5 waits.
 But CVSS measures severity, not exploitability.
 In real-world data, CVSS achieves an AUC of just 0.662 at predicting which CVEs actually get exploited – barely better than a coin flip.
 You need a model that predicts exploitation likelihood, not just theoretical severity.
-This tutorial walks you through building an ML-based vulnerability prioritizer using public data.
-By the end, you will have a Random Forest model that beats CVSS by over 20 percentage points on AUC-ROC, and you will understand exactly which features drive those predictions using SHAP. ...
+For the full research behind this tutorial, including SHAP analysis and adversarial robustness evaluation, see Why CVSS Gets It Wrong. ...

 March 19, 2026 · 8 min · Rex Coleman